Back to Articles

 Collaboration and Fabrication Alliances

-One difference in S&B's approach is our strong collaboration with clients and fabrication partners.
+One difference in S&B's approach is our strong collaboration with customers and fabrication partners.
 Rather than maintaining an in-house fabrication shop, S&B has a strong network of established fabricators that we continuously partner with.
 We rely on early and frequent communication with these partners throughout the project stages to ensure the project's success.

 While many firms may force modular solutions into projects to generate more business for their fabrication yards, S&B has no such business driver and takes an unbiased approach.
 This frees us to choose strategies that truly benefit the project.
 We focus on collaboration and close-knit relationships with our fabricators.
 By partnering closely with those select few top-tier fabricators, we ensure quality and reliability, minimizing the chances of cut corners and rushed timelines.